 We enrolled 16 children with mild to moderately-severe hearing loss (CMML) and 24 children with normal hearing (CNH) between 6 and 9 years of age into the study.
 Over two visits, participants underwent a battery of tests including measures of auditory perception, working memory, word learning, and vocabulary level.
 Parents completed questionnaires about their child's behavior and executive skills.

 Our results indicate that our measure of aided speech audibility, the aided Speech Intelligibility Index, was a stronger predictor than pure-tone average, spectral peak resolution, age of identification, age of intervention for word recognition score, nonword repetition score, and receptive vocabulary level.
 Our results showed little difference between CMML and CNH on measures of working memory including forward and backward digit span and phonological coding bias.

 We cannot make a strong recommendation for working memory intervention in CMML Reduced audibility causes the most devastating effects on word recognition and vocabulary development.
 Our results support the recommendation that audibility measures be performed on all children fit with hearing aids and that these measurements be used to flag children who may be at risk for delayed vocabulary acquisition.

 children, hearing aids, hearing loss, vocabulary, word learning, working memory

 Includes bibliographical references (pages 155-166).

 Copyright 2010 Derek Jason Stiles

 Stiles, Derek Jason.
-"Influence of working memory and audibility on word learning in children with hearing loss." dissertation, University of Iowa, 2010.
+"Influence of working memory and audibility on word learning in children with hearing loss."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2010.